yyuuccii/ImageClassification/README.md

 A pretrained MobileNet model with fine-tuning on the final layer.

 ## Training
-Batch size: 32
+- Batch size: 32
-Models are trained for 12 epochs using the Adam optimizer with a learning rate scheduler.
+- Epochs: 12
-The training process includes regular validation to monitor and improve model performance.
+- Using the Adam optimizer with a learning rate scheduler.

 **Example of One Batch in the Training Data**:
 ![batch](Images/batch.png)